- Wednesday 15 March 2017, 16.15-17.30

-- Speakers: Prof Joe Smith (Open University) and Dr Renata Tyszczuk (University of Sheffield)
+- Prof Joe Smith (Open University) and Dr Renata Tyszczuk (University of Sheffield)

-- Event: School of Media and Communication Research Seminar
+- School of Media and Communication Research Seminar

 Climate change is urgent and important, but also, for many, boring, difficult and confusing.
 What kinds of stories, artworks and other interventions are being created in response to ‘the greatest challenge facing humanity’ — a challenge that is also apparently forgettable?
 Joe Smith (Professor of Environment and Society, the Open University) and Renata Tyszczuk (Senior Lecturer in Architecture, University of Sheffield) reflect on their experimental and interdisciplinary projects at the intersection of research, policy and cultural work on climate change.
 Their recent joint projects include the Interdependence Day project (2005-2011, with the new economics foundation) and the current multi-partner AHRC Stories of Change project on past, present and future energy transitions.
 They will also outline progress with the Culture and Climate Change: Scenarios project, including a body of innovative networked artists residencies.
 They will argue for the importance of cultural work on climate change, but caution against any expectation that it provides any communications ‘silver bullets’.